pipe-cd/pipecd/docs/content/en/docs-v0.24.x/operator-manual/piped/installation/installing-on-google-cloud-vm.md

     --role="roles/logging.logWriter"

   # Optional
-  # If you want to use this Piped to handle CloudRun application
+  # If you want to use this Piped to handle Cloud Run application
   # run the following command to give it the needed roles.
   # https://cloud.google.com/run/docs/reference/iam/roles#additional-configuration
   #